-- hormonal disorders (such as acromegaly and Cushing syndrome)
+- hormonal disorders, such as acromegaly and Cushing’s syndrome

 - blood vessel issues

 A head MRI can help determine whether you sustained any damage from a stroke or head injury.
-Your doctor may also order a head MRI to investigate symptoms such as dizziness, weakness, seizures, changes in thinking or behavior, blurry vision, or chronic headaches.
-These symptoms may be due to a brain issue, which an MRI can help detect.
+Your doctor may also order a head MRI to investigate symptoms such as:

-A functional MRI, or fMRI, of the brain is useful for people who might have to undergo brain surgery.
+A functional MRI (fMRI) of the brain is useful for people who might have to undergo brain surgery.
 An fMRI can pinpoint areas of the brain responsible for speech and language, and body movement.
-It does this by measuring metabolic changes that take place in the brain when you perform certain tasks.
+It does this by measuring metabolic changes that take place in your brain when you perform certain tasks.
 During this test, you may need to carry out small tasks, such as answering basic questions or tapping your thumb with your fingertips.

-Additionally, there is a type of MRI called magnetic resonance angiography (MRA), which examines certain blood vessels in the brain.
+Additionally, there is a type of MRI called magnetic resonance angiography (MRA), which better examines the blood vessels in the brain.

-If you’re wearing anything that contains metal, including jewelry or sunglasses, you will need to remove these items.
+If you’re wearing anything that contains metal, including jewelry or sunglasses, you will need to remove those items.
 Metal interferes with the MRI machine’s ability to produce a clear image.
-Braces and dental fillings will typically not pose a problem, but pocketknives, pens, pins, and certain dental appliances can interfere.
+Braces and dental fillings typically won’t pose a problem, but pocketknives, pens, pins, and certain dental appliances can interfere.
 The staff may ask you to wear a hospital gown or clothing that doesn’t contain metal fasteners.
 You can’t have electronic devices in the MRI room.

 Tell the medical staff if you’re pregnant.
 An MRI’s magnetic field affects unborn children in a way that isn’t yet fully understood.

 Additionally, it’s important to let the staff know if you have claustrophobia.
-If you’re claustrophobic, you might need to use sedatives during the exam or have an “open” MRI.
+If so, you might need to take sedatives during the exam or have an “open” MRI.
 Open MRI machines have wider tunnels, which tend to be more tolerable for claustrophobic patients.

 During the exam, it’s important to stay still to obtain the clearest images.
-Children who have difficulty staying still may need intravenous or oral sedation.
+Children who have difficulty staying still may need sedation, administered either orally or through an IV line.
 Sedation can also be helpful for adults who are claustrophobic.

 The test normally takes 30 to 60 minutes.
-You may receive a contrast solution, usually gadolinium, intravenously to allow the MRI machine to see certain parts of the brain more easily, particularly your blood vessels.
+You may receive a contrast solution, usually gadolinium, through an IV to allow the MRI machine to see certain parts of your brain more easily, particularly your blood vessels.
 The MRI scanner will make loud banging noises during the procedure.
-You may wear earplugs or headphones to block the MRI machine’s noises, or you may listen to music during the test.
+You may be offered earplugs to block the MRI machine’s noises, or you may listen to music during the test.

-There are no risks associated with the MRI itself.
+There are no risks associated with an MRI itself.
 There is a very slight chance that you will have an allergic reaction to a contrast solution.
-Tell the medical staff if you have decreased kidney function; it may not be safe to use contrast solution if this is the case.
+Tell the medical staff if you have decreased kidney function.
+It may not be safe to use contrast solution if this is the case.

 After the test, you can get dressed and leave the testing facility.
 If you were sedated for the exam, staff may move you to a recovery area until you wake up — usually one to two hours after you received the sedative.